kht321/meralion/README.md

   additional corruption sources (local impulse responses, device codecs).

-Outstanding items (interaction effects, multiple comparisons, calibration) are tracked in the project roadmap and will be implemented alongside fairness and backdoor work.
+Outstanding items (interaction effects, multiple comparisons, calibration) are tracked in the project roadmap and will be implemented alongside fairness work.

 ---

 ## Contributing / extending

-1. Open an issue or draft proposal for new corruptions, fairness features, or backdoor experiments.
+1. Open an issue or draft proposal for new corruptions or fairness features.
 2. Add or update manifests/configs under `data/manifests/` and `configs/`.
 3. Ensure `make test` passes and document new user-facing behaviour in this README.